Rule 2: The Practice

 2-18.2.
 Time to File

-- In cases governed by the Code of Civil Procedure, an application for rehearing must
+- In cases governed by the Code of Civil Procedure, an application for rehearing shall be filed with the clerk on or before fourteen days after transmission of the notice of the judgment.

 - No extension of time for filing an application for rehearing shall be granted.